VS Angel Candice Swanepoel Squats In Tight Leggings In New Workout Video

 The snap showed Candice posing with her two sons during a recent vacation to the Spanish island of Ibiza.

-Prior to that, Swanepoel’s legs were the focus as she showed off her mile-long pins in a leather mini dress in another stunning photo shared with her Instagram followers.
+Prior to that, Swanepoel’s legs were the focus as she showed off her mile-long pins in a leather minidress in another stunning photo shared with her Instagram followers.

-But it will probably come as little surprise to fans of the South African beauty to see her getting a workout in on social media, as she’s previously opened up about how important exercise is to her lie as part of a healthy, balanced lifestyle.
+But it will probably come as little surprise to fans of the South African beauty to see her getting a workout in on social media, as she’s previously opened up about how important exercise is as part of a healthy, balanced lifestyle.

 “Having a balanced lifestyle between personal and work.
 It’s being happy and healthy.
-I don’t like restrict myself from certain foods that I want, or kill myself at the gym,” Swanepoel told The Cut, adding, “It’s really what’s comfortable for my body at the time and what’s best at that moment.”
+I don’t like restrict myself from certain foods that I want, or kill myself at the gym,” Swanepoel told The Cut.
+“It’s really what’s comfortable for my body at the time and what’s best at that moment.”